octavian-ps/OpenPack/README.md

 # OpenPack

-**OpenPack** is a lightweight Windows setup tool that lets you install your favorite apps, remove bloatware, and activate Windows after a fresh install — all in just a few clicks.
+**OpenPack** is the ultimate tool for setting up a fresh Windows installation.
+Install your favorite apps, remove bloatware, tweak your system, and activate Windows — all in just a few clicks.

 > 🎉 **Version 1.0.0 is out!** → [Download the EXE](https://github.com/octavian-ps/OpenPack/releases/tag/Rel)